ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/ReadMe.md

 ### Flow chart:
 <img src="https://github.com/ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/blob/main/demo/flow.png" width = "800" alt="" align=center />

-First, with the input image, we use the blind-deconvolution to obtain the estimation of illumination pattern and blurry kernel (Section 3.1 and 3.2).
-Second, with the illumination pattern and kernel, we apply non-blind deconvolution (Section 3.3) to the input image to obtain the luminosity rectified, deconvoluted images.
+First, with the input image, we use the blind-deconvolution to obtain the estimation of illumination pattern and blurry kernel.
+Second, with the illumination pattern and kernel, we apply non-blind deconvolution to the input image to obtain the luminosity rectified, deconvoluted images.